Frank Warren is scratching his head at Anthony Joshua’s continued pursuit of a fight with Deontay Wilder.

 “If you conducted a poll of boxing fans asking which fight they would prefer to see, I am pretty sure we all know what fight would top the charts.

 “Whether Joshua would withstand Wilder’s punching power, I am not so sure.
-Remarkably, when Tyson was put down by Wilder he actually finished the rounds the stronger of the two.
+Remarkably, when Wilder put Tyson down, he actually finished the rounds the stronger of the two.

-“It was a brilliant, brilliant fight and the referee Jack Reiss played a big part in it by letting it flow.
-The reason it was so much more entertaining than the Wladmir Klitschko fight is that big Wlad is a safety-first merchant so that one was never likely to catch fire.
+“It was a brilliant, brilliant fight, and the referee Jack Reiss played a big part in it by letting it flow.
+It was so much more entertaining than the Wladimir Klitschko fight because big Wlad is a safety-first merchant, so one was never likely to catch fire.

-“Tyson, by rights, really should be a shoe-in for the Sports Personality of the Year award because there is no bigger personality in sport than Tyson Fury.
+“Tyson, by rights, really should be a shoo-in for the Sports Personality of the Year award because there is no bigger personality in sport than Tyson Fury.

 “He has shown the world that he is now back in business as the top heavyweight on the planet,” he concluded.